All Products

 image

-Terway Edge runs as Terway in node pools in the cloud, which is the same as Terway running in ACK Pro clusters.
+Terway Edge runs as Terway in cloud node pools, the same as in ACK Pro clusters.
 For more information, see Terway.

 Note

-Terway in ACK Edge clusters can run only in inclusive ENI mode and does not support DataPath acceleration, Kubernetes network policies, or elastic network interface (ENI) trunking.
+Terway in ACK Edge clusters runs only in inclusive ENI mode and does not support DataPath acceleration, Kubernetes network policies, or elastic network interface (ENI) trunking.

-Terway Edge provides container networking on Edge Node Service (ENS) nodes based on ENIs of ENS.
-For more information, see Use Terway in the ENS network.
+Terway Edge provides container networking on Edge Node Service (ENS) nodes using ENS ENIs.
+For more information, see Use Terway on the ENS network.

 Terway Edge runs as Flannel (Route mode) at the edge.
-After an edge node is connected to an ACK Edge cluster, the control planes of the cluster automatically assign a pod CIDR block to the node and add container routes to the host route table.
+When an edge node joins an ACK Edge cluster, the cluster control plane automatically assigns a pod CIDR block to that node and adds container routes to its host route table.

 image